rankabaam/legacy-website-rebuild/README.md

 ## Overview

-This project documents the rebuild of a legacy organization website that was originally created by someone else and later maintained through an admin account for basic content updates such as photos and sermon videos.
+This project documents the rebuild of a legacy organization website that was originally created by someone else and later maintained through an administrator account for routine content updates such as photos and sermon videos.

 After the original XE-based website became difficult to maintain due to long-term CMS support limitations and hosting/platform changes, the site was rebuilt using WordPress with a reorganized structure for public-facing content, media, and service-related resources.

 This repository does not contain production credentials, private server settings, internal church records, or original media assets.
-It is a sanitized portfolio documentation repository focused on the rebuild process, structure, and design decisions.
+It is a sanitized portfolio documentation repository focused on the rebuild process, site structure, and design decisions.

 ## What It Demonstrates